Samu Castillejo

-Samuel "Samu" Castillejo Azuaga (born 18 January 1995) is a Spanish professional footballer who plays as a winger for Malaysia Super League club Johor Darul Ta'zim.
+Samuel "Samu" Castillejo Azuaga (born 18 January 1995) is a Spanish professional footballer who plays as a winger.

 Club career

 Málaga

 Castillejo was born in Barcelona, Catalonia where his father, a Guardia Civil officer, was stationed at the time; the family resettled in Málaga, Andalusia within a few months.
-He graduated from Málaga CF's youth system, made his senior debut with the reserves in 2011 aged only 16, and went on to play three full seasons in Tercera División.
+He graduated from Málaga's youth system, made his senior debut with the reserves in 2011 aged only 16, and went on to play three full seasons in the Tercera División.
 He was given the nickname El Fideo ("the noodle" in Spanish), due to his "wiry frame and ability to squirm away in tight spaces".

 In June 2014, Castillejo was called up by first-team manager Javi Gracia for the pre-season.
 He was named player of the match in a 3–1 friendly win against Newcastle United where he scored twice.
 He was promoted to the main squad the following month.

-Castillejo made his debut with the first team on 29 August 2014, coming on as a substitute for fellow youth graduate Juanmi in the 57th minute of a 3–0 La Liga away loss to Valencia CF. He scored his first professional goal on 2 February, the winner in a home victory over the same opposition.
+Castillejo made his debut with the first team on 29 August 2014, coming on as a substitute for fellow youth graduate Juanmi in the 57th minute of a 3–0 La Liga away loss to Valencia.
+He scored his first professional goal on 2 February, the winner in a home victory over the same opposition.

 Villarreal

-Castillejo joined Villarreal CF on 18 June 2015 alongside his Málaga teammate Samu García, signing a five-year deal.
+Castillejo joined Villarreal on 18 June 2015 alongside his Málaga teammate Samu García, signing a five-year deal.
 He scored six times in his third season, helping his team to qualify for the UEFA Europa League after a fifth-place finish.

 AC Milan

 Castillejo signed with AC Milan on 17 August 2018, with Carlos Bacca moving in the opposite direction.
-He made his Serie A debut on 31 August, starting in the 2–1 victory over AS Roma at San Siro.
-He scored his first goal for the club on 30 September, in a 4–1 away defeat of US Sassuolo Calcio.
+He made his Serie A debut on 31 August, starting in the 2–1 victory over Roma at the San Siro.
+He scored his first goal for the club on 30 September, in a 4–1 away defeat of Sassuolo.

 During the summer 2021 transfer window, following a lacklustre season, Castillejo was a priority sale; despite a number of offers, he and his agent failed to agree on a particular one.
 He was omitted from a 25-player squad list for the UEFA Champions League.

 Valencia

 On 12 July 2022, Castillejo signed a three-year contract with Valencia.
-He scored his first goal for the side on 4 September, the third in an eventual 5–1 home win over Getafe CF.
+He scored his first goal for the side on 4 September, the third in an eventual 5–1 home win over Getafe.

 On 1 September 2023, the last day of the summer transfer window, Castillejo moved to Sassuolo on loan with an option to buy.
 In August 2024, he was fired by Valencia after failing to reach a mutual agreement to terminate his contract.

 Later career

-On 27 February 2025, Castillejo joined Johor Darul Ta'zim F.C. of the Malaysian Super League.
+On 27 February 2025, Castillejo joined Johor Darul Ta'zim of the Malaysian Super League.